rancher/quickstart/README.md

 ## Vagrant quick start

-The vagrant folder contains a vagrant code to stand up a single Rancher server instance with a 3 node cluster attached to it.
+The vagrant folder contains Vagrant code to stand up a single Rancher server instance with a 3 node cluster attached to it.

-The pre-requistes for this are [vagrant](https://www.vagrantup.com) and [virtualbox](https://www.virtualbox.org), installed on the PC you intend to run it on, and 6GB free memory
+The pre-requistes for this are [Vagrant](https://www.vagrantup.com) and [VirtualBox](https://www.virtualbox.org), installed on the PC you intend to run it on, and 6GB free memory

 ### How to Use